Posted on June 22, 2015 in Cosmetic Procedures

-Eyelid surgery, otherwise referred to as blepharoplasty, can be used to treat a wide variety of aesthetic and functional issues in and around the surrounding tissues.
+Eyelid surgery, otherwise referred to as blepharoplasty, can be used to treat a wide variety of aesthetic issues in and around the surrounding tissues.
 Some of the more common issues surgery can treat are excess skin on the eyelids and sagging or hollowed areas under the eyes.
 With surgery, you can permanently enhance your look by removing and reconstructing excess skin around the eyes.

 Regardless of your reason for blepharoplasty, it’s critical to consider any and all pre-surgical suggestions and steps that your surgeon may discuss in the days leading up to the procedure.
 Consulting with the experienced Dr. Evan Ransom, a double-board-certified surgeon specializing in Facial Plastic and Reconstructive Surgery, is highly advisable in order to prepare properly.
 Dr. Ransom and his professional staff should be able to fill you in on all the precautions leading up to surgery.